 Le Muy, an exceptional mental workshop, built over the years In the late 1980s, Bernar Venet was looking for a space to store and safeguard his sculptures.
 In 1989, after several months of searching, he acquired the Serres property.
 Laid out around a dam with a mill that was built in 1737, the property lies next to the village of Le Muy, nestled in the Var countryside.
 This is Bernar's native region.
 He spent his childhood in the Alpes-de-Haute-Provence area of France and cut his teeth as an artist in Tarascon and Nice.
 The site quickly came to occupy a central place in Bernar's art practice while defining new connections between art-making and the exhibition space.
 Le Muy has to be understood then as a new type of workshop where nothing is created.
 No drawing, sculpture, or work of art has been produced there.
 All that remains is a mental space, a veritable crossroads where ideas, knowledge and theories are exchanged.
 The Le Muy property has been constantly evolving since its purchase, like a protean work of art in a state of perpetual reinvention.
 It is above all the work of the artist with the support of his wife, Diane.

 THE SCULPTURE PARK For the garden, Bernar Venet remembered his conversation with Donald Judd in Marfa, placing large works in perfect harmony with the environment he was going to model.
 Le Muy's conception starts from this idea, on a smaller scale.
 Designed for sculptural works, the site showcases works by Venet - Indeterminate Lines, several Arcs and a monumental sculpture Effondrement: 24 Angles - as well as those of other artists in his collection.
 Art and nature are one in an endless dialogue.
 The majority of the works are presented to the public for the first time in Le Muy or especially conceived for this location - like the Stella Chapel.
 Since it opened to the public in 2014, the property has continued to evolve, expanding at several points onto adjoining land, enriching the experience for visitors with new works each year.
 In Le Muy, the sculptures, in harmony with the space that surrounds them, integrate with the environment.
 Art is everywhere, and the works of art lead to reflection.
-This year, the park will also play host to the sculpture Environnement de Transchromie Circulaire, a work by Carlos Cruz-Diez that was previously presented in FIAC's 2019 Hors les Murs circuit and as part of Frieze Sculpture Park in London in 2021.
-It is a circular, participatory and shimmering structure, at the heart of which the spectator is invited to rediscover his natural environment.
-Designed to be constructed in situ, outside, the work takes into account the external reality and transforms it by subtracting color using transparent slats.
+Reopening of the Sculpture Park with a new piece by Bernar Venet.
+This summer, a new monumental sculpture will be inaugurated outdoors.
+Placed between the Chapelle Stella and the work of Anish Kapoor, 6 Arcs: Lower Perception / Upper Perception will the the first artwork by the artist to take into account the "underground": from a concrete space where the spectator can descend to 6 meters below the surface of the ground, six 25-meter high Arcs will rise towards the sky, leaning against the edge of this buried architecture.